 - There is a risk of surgical complications such as inflammation or device failure

-Some people experience pain and/or discomfort
+Some people experience pain or discomfort

 For some, the activation of assistive listening devices can be uncomfortable and even painful.
 Their first experience of sound would not be considered inspirational.
 The videos online do not reflect everyone’s response to hearing sound for the first time.

 There is no doubt that assistive listening devices and cochlear can greatly benefit people with hearing loss and we can be happy for them.
 We should be aware, however, that there is a lot more to their stories than fodder for “feel good” stories.
-These are real people who are taking a difficult but often rewarding journey to hearing.
+These are real people who are taking a challenging but often rewarding journey to hearing.

 Cochlear Implants, Mayo Clinic

 ‘Baby hears for the first time’ videos aren’t inspirational, they hide the reality of Deaf lives, Metro, Nyle Dimarco and Bobby Siebert

 Nyle DiMarco Gives A Good Reason To Reconsider ‘Inspiration Pørn’ Videos, Huffington Post, Jamie Feldman

 The space in between: on hearing loss and cochlear implants, Medium, Beth Williams